-This lovely semi precious gemstone cabochon material is known as Apache Gold.
-It is bright and shiny gold Chalcopyrite in a black Schist found in "The Big Hole" in Jerome, Arizona.
+Apache Gold is bright and shiny gold Chalcopyrite and Arsenopyrite (silver) in a black Schist found in "The Big Hole" in Jerome, Arizona in 1928.

 By 1953, after belching copper for more than 70 years (and about 800 million dollars worth!), the mine was closed down.
 Now it is mostly a quaint little tourist town.
 Due to the 30-degree incline of the mountainside, gravity is pulling the entire town down the slope!